Abhiroop/Abhiroop.github.io/_posts/2024-06-28-Monty-Hall.md

 [Paul Erdős](https://en.wikipedia.org/wiki/Paul_Erd%C5%91s), were stumped by the answer to the problem.
 Erdős was convinced of the solution only after he witnessed simulations rather than a proof or calculation!

 So, I decided to reuse my ninth-standard probability lessons of Bayes Theorem to craft a solution.
 I have not at this point read through any solution, except the one that Pinker provides in his book.
-Pinker's solution is quite different and uses a gameplay simulation and informal intuitions to drive home the result (and I think his explanation works).
+Pinker's solution (I am sure this particular solution was not Pinker's proposal but his explanation of a known solution) is quite different and uses a gameplay simulation and informal intuitions to drive home the result (and I think his explanation works).
 The Goodreads reviews particularly point out that and appreciate Pinker's lucid and intuitive explanation.
 If you are interested in reading more about his solution, I encourage you to purchase the [book.](https://stevenpinker.com/publications/rationality-what-it-why-it-seems-so-scarce-and-why-it-matters)
 However, I will use an established result of the Bayes theorem of conditional probability, which states: